NaturalInflux/arc-raiders-countdown-bot/README.md

 - `/countdown-status` - Check your settings
 - `/countdown-love` - Help cover server costs <3

-Planning on adding game integration features.

 ---

 ## Self-Host (for devs)

 Want to host the bot yourself?
-Instructions for Ubuntu Server below.
+Instructions for Ubuntu below.

 ### Deploy:
 > Clone the repository